peterhinch/micropython-async/TUTORIAL.md

 # Application of uasyncio to hardware interfaces

-This document is a "work in progress" as I learn the content myself.
-Further at the time of writing uasyncio is itself under development.
-It is likely that these notes may contain errors; please report any you discover.
+This document is a "work in progress" as uasyncio is itself under development.
+Please report any errors you discover.

 The MicroPython uasyncio library comprises a subset of Python's asyncio library designed for use on microcontrollers.
 As such it has a small RAM footprint and